wujenny15/Deploy-Web-Server-In-Azure/README.md

 ## Instructions

-Once you've  collected your dependencies, to deploy the scalable web server in Azure:
+Once you've  collected your dependencies, to deploy the scalable web server in Azure we need:

 1. Deploy the packer image
 2. Deploy the infrastructure with Terraform template